tenphi/numl-storybook/public/pages/storybook/base/typography.md

 # Typography

-Currently there is only two attributes to handle typography in NuML: [size](../../reference/attributes/size.md) and [text](../../reference/attributes/text.md).
-It's because NuML is more focused on interface creation, not typography (as classic HTML).
+Currently there is only two attributes to handle typography in Numl: [size](../../reference/attributes/size.md) and [text](../../reference/attributes/text.md).
+It's because Numl is more focused on interface creation, not typography (as classic HTML).
 But don't worry, there are many options to style your text.

 ## Heading